hack2skill/gen-ai-rush-buildathon/README.md

 ## What I Learned:
-   Write about the biggest learning you had while developing the prototype
+   One of the major learning is that I have developed a few AI apps before, but this was the first time I did a complete vector database integration.